SCIENTIFIC LEAD AND DIRECTOR: Gabriela Ilie, PhD, Canada

 Dr. Rob Rutledge is a Radiation Oncologist with Nova Scotia Health Authority, and Queen Elizabeth II Health Sciences Center, in Halifax, Nova Scotia who treats Prostate, Breast, and Peadiatric cancers.
 His education includes an Undergraduate Math and Computer Science degree, a Certificate in Community Health, Clinical Epidemiology, and a Doctor of Medicine degree, all from University of Toronto.
 He has completed a Comprehensive Internship in Medicine at Queen’s University, in Kingston, and the Radiation Oncology Residency Program at University of Ottawa.
 He became involved in Dr. Ilie’s research work and began collaborating with her and her team’s work in 2017.

-PC-PEP Principle Coordinator NZ, and Chief Executive Officer of the Prostate Cancer Foundation of New Zealand.
+PC-PEP Principal Coordinator New Zealand, and CEOof the Prostate Cancer Foundation of New Zealand

 Rob Thompson, MD, FRCPC